 Look for butterfly eggs on larval host plants and adult butterflies on nectar-rich plants.
-Adult butterflies can often be found on the ground (on sand or gravel) sipping water and minerals.
+We can often find adult butterflies on the ground (on sand or gravel) sipping water and minerals.

 Observing Butterflies in Your Garden

 You can trek far-afield to find and watch these captivating fliers or you can draw them to you.
 Attracting butterflies by gardening is a delightful and rewarding pastime.
-Simply, plant the top nectar plants, host plants and create the elements they need to thrive.
-You may want to plant hosts for the most common species in North America.
+Simply plant the top nectar plants, host plants, and create the elements they need to thrive.
+You may want to grow host plants for the most common species in North America.
 Provide it and they will come.